PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 There is a screen on:               # output
 	155085.example	(Detached)
 1 Socket in /var/run/screen/S.
 ```

+{: .note-title }
+> Tip
+>
-_Note: You can send commands to a screen session instead of the shell by pressing `Ctrl-a` (that is pressing the control key and the letter `a` at the same time)._
+> You can send commands to a screen session instead of the shell by pressing `Ctrl-a`
+> (that is pressing the control key and the letter `a` at the same time).

 Now feel free to do other stuff!

 ## Reattach a session

 How do we return to and check on the programs launched earlier in a detached screen session?
 The magic wand we use is reattach the session.
 `screen -r` would reattach the detached screen session.

 If you have several screen sessions going on, you can provide the session id of the specific screen session that you'd like to reattach: